-Brendon Robinson is the CEO, and Okoro is Vice President of Minority Cannabis Academy (MCA), a company designed to educate people on the nuances of the cannabis industry.
-Okoro is the CEO of 420NJEvents, where Robinson is the Vice President
+Brendon Robinson is the CEO, and Okoro is the Vice President of Minority Cannabis Academy (MCA), a company designed to educate people on the nuances of the cannabis industry.
+Okoro is the CEO of 420NJEvents, where Robinson is the Vice President.

 “We’re really able to tackle these things together,” Okoro said.

 Robinson and Okoro grew up together in Chesilhurst in Camden County.
 While they went to different high schools, they remained close friends.